ISniffPixels/etch-a-sketch/README.md

 # etch-a-sketch
-This etch-a-sketch project will have a little etch-a-sketch product resemblence for a nostalgic touch
+This etch-a-sketch project will have a little etch-a-sketch product resemblance for a nostalgic touch